 The goal of the research in my laboratory is to understand the relationship between events triggered from the onset of stress and cellular survival.
-We are particularly focused on how protein biogenesis, an inherently taxing process, is regulated to conserve resources and also to support adaption to adverse environmental factors to ensure homeostasis in bacteria.
-Although, we are considered a protein crystallography laboratory, there is a wide range of experience in the group utilizing biophysical techniques, such as fluorescence spectroscopy, ITC and small angle scattering (SAXS), CD, as well as biochemical assays to examine enzymatic properties of proteins and their interactions with various cellular partners.
+We are particularly focused on how protein biogenesis, an inherently taxing process, is regulated to conserve resources and to support adaption to adverse environmental factors ensuring homeostasis.
+We have many years of experience deciphering the structural and biochemical properties of proteins.
+Although, considered a protein crystallography laboratory, there is a wide range of experience in my group utilizing biophysical techniques, such as fluorescence spectroscopy, ITC, MST, small angle scattering (SAXS), CD, as well as biochemical assays to examine enzymatic properties of proteins and their interactions with various cellular partners.
 Current projects are centered around studying the interaction between the ribosome and two unusual GTPases.
-The first is BipA, a GTPase required for regulating responses in bacteria upon the onset of adverse growth conditions to ensure their survival.
-The second is a circularly permuted GTPase, nucleostemin, which shuttles proteins from the nucleolus to the cytoplasm to support the maturation of the 60S ribosomal subunit.
+The first is BipA, a GTPase required for regulating physiologic responses in bacteria upon the onset of adverse growth conditions.
+The second is a circularly permuted GTPase, nucleostemin, which shuttles from the nucleolus to the cytoplasm to support the maturation of the 60S ribosomal subunit.